 For Health Care Workers

 B.C. has an Influenza Prevention Policy to protect high risk people from influenza.
 Health care workers are required to be immunized against influenza or wear a mask when they are in patient care areas during the influenza season.
 This section provides information and resources related to the influenza prevention policy for health care workers.
 The links and subsequent information are for your general information, please speak to your supervisor if you are a health care worker on how this programs applies to your facility or role.

 - Influenza Control Program: Frequently Asked Questions – Influenza Vaccine

 - Influenza Control Program: Frequently Asked Questions – Wearing a Mask

 ImmunizeBC works to improve the health of British Columbians and reduce the number of infections by vaccine-preventable diseases by providing information on immunizations to individuals, families, and health care providers.
 They also provide tools to make it easier for B.C. families to get immunized.
 For information on where you can locate flu clinics across the province, or to learn more about the flu and the flu vaccine, click on the links below.

-Healthy Canadians is a Government of Canada website that provides health and safety information for Canadians and health professionals.
-Their flu (influenza) web page provides answers to many questions related to the seasonal flu.
-Understanding the seasonal flu, the health complications the flu can cause, and who is at risk, can help you protect yourself and your family from becoming sick with the flu.
-For information about the flu, how to fight the flu, and how to find a flu clinic near you, click on the link below.
+Get answers to many questions related to the seasonal flu.
+Understanding the seasonal flu, including the health complications the flu can cause and who is at risk, can help you protect yourself and your family from becoming sick with the flu.